1851 America's Cup: History

 The race originated with an invitation for the Great Exhibition of 1851 by the Earl of Winton, then Commodore of the Royal Yacht Squadron (RYS), inviting the recently formed New York Yacht Club (NYYC) to enjoy the facilities of the clubhouse of the RYS.
 John Cox Stevens, Commodore of the NYYC responded positively, and anticipated racing.
 Due to the RYS rules of the time, other races in the 1851 RYS Regatta were restricted to RYS members and their self-owned yachts, so the R. Y. S. £100 Cup was established, open to anyone to enter.
 At a RYS meeting on 9 May 1851, the race was scheduled for 22 August 1851.
 This race was to be the first of a series of challenge races for successive £100 Cups.
-At the time, it was normal practise for the winners to own the cups that were won, and not to return them for the next race to be won by others.
+At the time, it was normal practice for the winners to own the cups that were won, and not to return them for the next race to be won by others.

 Trophy

-The trophy is a bottomless ewer made out of 134 oz of silver, and is 27 in tall.
+The trophy is a bottomless ewer made out of 134 ozt of silver, and is 27 in tall.
 The ewer was a stock item obtained by the (original) Marquess of Anglesey from jewellers and silversmiths R & S Garrard in 1848.
-He made the donation to the Royal Yacht Squadron in the hope they would use it for a special event to help the club revive from a sudden drop in attendance, afloat and ashore - the result of a short period of mismanagement under a Commodore who had assumed the role after Angelesey turned it down, at the age of 78.
+He made the donation to the Royal Yacht Squadron in the hope they would use it for a special event to help the club revive from a sudden drop in attendance, afloat and ashore – the result of a short period of mismanagement under a Commodore who had assumed the role after Anglesey turned it down, at the age of 78.

 After the race, the trophy was engraved with the names of the yachts that raced against America, except the runner-up Aurora.

 The winning owners of the America considered melting the Cup down to make individual medals for each of them, but decided against it.
 They did however perpetuate a misconception, by engraving it "100 Guinea Cup" instead of "The £100 Cup".
 100 guineas would have been 105 pounds.